prototypefund/reproducible-website/_events/paris2018/report.md

 - everybody loves bitflips

-mfl again I don\'t see bitflips as soemthing which will show up at the user level.
-If there is other proof on this we obviosly need to re-consider
+mfl again I don\'t see bitflips as something which will show up at the user level.
+If there is other proof on this we obviously need to re-consider

 - it probably would be helpful to include low level HW details into